raghavs6/ego_trajectory_challenge/README.md

 I used genAI to help me with this.
-I was going into it, I knew very little about how to track this challenge.
-I knew a little about cv2 and I know Python, but a lot of these concepts were new to me.
+Going into it, I knew very little about how to tackle this challenge.
+I knew about cv2 and I know Python, but a lot of these concepts were new to me.
 I had AI write the code and I asked it to explain the concepts behind it for me to learn it.

 Solution Approach